March 1982, Eileen sitting in front of her painting of Fred

 The Foundation intends to support art students with a special emphasis on watercolor and museum studies and to help them meet the diverse needs of today’s professional art and museum world.

-Through the application process facilitated by The Whitaker Foundation, students are required to gain knowledge of the Whitakers’ works through their submitted essays or watercolor paintings.
+Through the application process facilitated by The Whitaker Foundation, students are required to gain knowledge of the Whitakers’ works through submitted essays or watercolor paintings.

 Read about past winners and honorable mention awardees in the blog.

 2 Scholarships are offered: